-Bluetooth keyboards offer a winning combination of portability and cross-device compatibility — but they’re not perfect for everyone.
+A Bluetooth keyboard offers a winning combination of portability and cross-device compatibility — but they’re not perfect for everyone.
 While there are Bluetooth keyboards out there worth buying, you should be aware that they come with trade-offs.
 For one, you’ll need a Bluetooth adapter if your computer doesn’t have Bluetooth built-in.

-For example, gamers, coders, and those who write often may fare better with wired keyboards, which tend to offer better reliability, functionality, and security.
+For example, gamers, coders, and writers should use wired keyboards, which tend to offer better reliability, functionality, and security.
 Should you get one?
 Here are six reasons why you may want to rethink the Bluetooth keyboard.

-The keyboard remains one of the few computer components that will never go obsolete.
-With PS2-to-USB adapters, many mechanical keyboards from thirty years ago are still useful today.
+The keyboard remains one of the few computer components that never goes obsolete.
+With PS2-to-USB adapters, many mechanical keyboards from thirty years ago remain useful today.
 And why would you want to use such an old keyboard?
 For its mechanical switches.
 They feel better and last longer compared to membrane boards.

-Unlike today’s membrane keyboards, a mechanical keyboard offers a combination of durable keycaps along with switches that will last for up to 50 million key presses — and the keys for a mechanical keyboard are usually easier to activate and provide a satisfying crunch when activated.
+Unlike today’s membrane keyboards, a mechanical keyboard offers a combination of durable keycaps along with switches that will last for up to 50-million key presses — and the keys for a mechanical keyboard are usually easier to activate and provide a satisfying crunch when activated.
 See the best mechanical keyboards for some examples.

 A common membrane keyboard requires around 70 grams of force to actuate while a Gateron mechanical switch only needs 35 grams of force — practically a feather-like touch.
-Plus, mechanical switches activate when they’re half-pressed unlike membrane switches which only activate when they’re full-pressed.
+Plus, mechanical switches activate when they’re half-pressed, unlike membrane switches which only activate when they’re full-pressed.

 This is what a membrane switch looks like:

-This is what a mechanical switch looks like:
+This is what a Bucking Spring mechanical switch looks like:

 Mechanical Bluetooth keyboards exist but they aren’t practical, mainly because you lose the portability that makes a Bluetooth keyboard worth getting.
 For example, the Varmilo VB87M keyboard weighs around 4 pounds, which is more than my entire Dell XPS 13 laptop.

 Sure, there are a few excellent options out there, such as the Filco Majestouch Minila.
 However, the Minila costs a fortune, measures 1.57 inches thick, and weighs 1.5 pounds.
 The Minila just isn’t all that portable.

-Unfortunately, it doesn’t connect through a miniUSB cable, which offsets the fact that it’s one of the few portable Bluetooth mechanical keyboards around.
+Unfortunately, it can’t form a wired connection through a Mini-USB cable, which offsets the fact that it’s one of the few portable Bluetooth mechanical keyboards around.
 Before buying anything, I advise reading up on what kind of keyboard switch is best for you.

 2. You Can’t Trust Manufacturers